 The best thing you can do to prepare your children for whatever the future may hold is to teach them to love learning.
 They most certainly will have to keep learning throughout their lifetime; it sure helps if they take joy in this reality.
 Learning a foreign language is a tough assignment, but it comes with great rewards.
 We gain access to people, food, art, music, history, and so much more.
 We can’t fully appreciate these things without understanding the language that binds them together.

 When studying something difficult opens doors to fascinating experiences, kids learn that hard work is worth the effort.
 They approach the next learning challenge with expectations of pleasure and success.
 Voilà!
 You have self-motivated, self-perpetuating learners in the house (every parent’s dream).

 Studying a foreign language is exactly the kind of learning opportunity that will propel your child forward in all directions.
-That’s why we offer French and Spanish classes at Aim Academy.
+That’s why we offer French, Spanish, American Sign Language, and German classes at Aim Academy.
 We want to be a part of your homeschool success story, and we think studying a second language is a critical piece of that equation.

 *If you raise your kids in a bilingual home, they will learn both languages without effort or study.
 In this article I’m referring to learning a new language after that early learning opportunity has passed.